 When you’re creating a script, make sure the entire script is based on a singular objective.
-This objective should be the same or closely-related to the one chosen for your module.
+This objective should be the same or closely related to the one chosen for your module.
 Consider what kind of narrative you can frame around that objective and how you can tell a story that’s engaging and educational.
 Then, start writing!
-For an even deeper dive on script writing for modules and microlearning, be sure to read our full guide.
+For an even deeper dive into script writing for modules and microlearning, be sure to read our full guide.

 A script and storyboard are two integral parts of the video creation process.
 While they may feel like extra work at first, you’ll quickly find they help you avoid any costly mistakes during the actual production of the video or animation.

-Once you’ve created your module, ask for feedback from co-workers—department heads, members of the HR team, or learning specialists—to find areas of improvement.
+Once you’ve created your module, ask for feedback from co-workers—department heads, members of the HR team, or learning specialists—to find areas for improvement.